Your customers are asking about your sustainability program. Do you have an answer?

 Modern bank skyscraper with green plants in the foreground, symbolizing sustainable finance and efforts to measure financed emissions

-How to create a RFP to measure financed emissions
+How to create an RFP to measure financed emissions

 Need to find a way to track your corporate clients’ emissions?
 It’s a situation many banks and financial institutions find themselves in.
 There’s regulatory pressure to account for the greenhouse gas emissions tied to lending and investment activities, aka financed emissions.
 An effective RFP to measure financed emissions is essential …